Johnny-Morgan/hike-logger/README.md

   - Responsive Bootstrap Navigation bar

-    The links in the navigation bar change depending on the type of user visitng the site.
-For a guest or a user not logged in, the navbar displays links to the home page as well as the login and register pages.
+    The links in the navigation bar change depending on the type of user visiting the site.
+For a guest or a user not logged-in, the navbar displays links to the home page as well as the login and register pages.

     ![Image](static/images/readme/navbar_logged_out.png)

-     For a logged in user, the navbar displays links to the home page, hikes page, profile page, add a hike page and the logout page.
-A welcome message is displayed with user's name.
+     For a logged-in user, the navbar displays links to the home page, hikes page, profile page, add a hike page and the logout page.
+A welcome message is displayed with the user's name.

     ![Image](static/images/readme/navbar_user.png)